Ethiopia hero image

 • Extend north to Axum for Ark of the Covenant traditions and obelisks.

-• Eastern extension to Harar Jugol offers UNESCO walled city, hyena feeding traditions, and interfaith history.
+• An eastern extension to Harar Jugol offers a UNESCO walled city, hyena feeding traditions, and interfaith history.

 Trip Length & Pacing